 20 Jun Does CBD Oil Affect People Differently?

-If you have tried CBD oil for yourself, you’re familiar with how the supplement influences you and makes you feel.
+If you have tried CBD oil for yourself, you’re familiar with how the product influences you and makes you feel.
 While CBD oil is safe for everyone, how you respond to taking CBD oil may be different than someone else.

 Derived from the stalk of hemp, CBD oil is a botanical extract containing high levels of CBD.
 CBD is an all-natural, non-psychoactive cannabinoid that elicits effects by interacting with the body’s native systems and their receptors.

 The effects of CBD’s interaction with these body’s systems can be different from person to person.
-If we were to ask our customers about the primary benefit received from HempMeds® CBD oil supplements, we would receive a variety of answers.
+If we were to ask our customers about the primary benefit received from HempMeds® CBD oil products, we would receive a variety of answers.

 How Does CBD Oil Affect the Brain?